-Grow in average, medium met, well-drained soils in full sun.
-Some light afternoon shade is appreciated in hot St. Louis summers.
-Needs excellent drainage.
-Loves rich, fertile soils, but is more vigorous therein and tends to grow taller and flop more.
-Benefits from a winter mulch on the root zone, but not on the crowns.
+Easily grown in average, medium moisture, well-drained soils in full sun.
+Some light afternoon shade is appreciated in hot and humid St. Louis summers.
+Needs excellent drainage, but avoid dry soils.
+Loves deep, rich, fertile soils, but is more invasive therein and tends to grow taller and flop more.
+Taller plants do best with some form of staking or support.
+Plants benefit from a winter mulch on the root zone, but not on the crowns.
 Can be short-lived in the garden.
 Prompt deadheading of spent flowers may prolong the bloom period and will help prevent any unwanted self-seeding.
 If foliage turns unsightly in summer after bloom, plants may be cut back hard.
 Plants may also be cut back hard in early autumn to aid in overwintering.
-May readily self-seed in optimum growing conditions, but cultivars of A. azurea generally do not come true from seed and should be propagated by root cuttings.
+Plants may be propagated by seed, division in spring or root cuttings.
+May readily self-seed (sometimes aggressively) and naturalize in the garden in optimum growing conditions, but cultivars of this plant generally do not come true from seed and should be propagated by root cuttings.

 Crown rot can be a significant problem, particularly in wet, poorly drained soils.
-Taller plants usually need support.
+Taller plants usually need some kind of unobtrusive staking or support.
 Plant stems tend to open up and flop and foliage tends to depreciate in summer after bloom, particularly in hot and humid summer climates such as the St. Louis area.

 Borders.
 Specimen or small groups.
 Naturalized areas.